JustalK/LABORATORY-TWILIO/README.md

 - Create the entire service, environment and function using the interface where nobody have access
 - In our project, the scripts will be sent to our repository and using a curl in the pipeline or a node.js script, I will upload the function on twilio.
 This way I have control over the twilio access.

+#### Experience3: Getting the logs of the messages

+Just a simple example of how to get the logs of the message, it can be quite interesting if it need to be use on an external website